Professor John SchadProfessor

 My previous book, Someone Called Derrida (Sussex, 2007), was a novelistic combination of traditional archival scholarship with memoir, investigative history, detective fiction, and Oxford; it is, in a sense, a book that explores the space between critical and creative writing.
 I have received funding to adapt (with Frederic Dalmasso) Someone for the stage, as 'Last Train to Oxford,' with professional performances at the Sheldonian Theatre, Oxford Playhouse, Duke's Theatre Lancaster, the Ortus, London, the Hay-on-Wye HowTheLightInGetsIn Festival and the Faculty of English, University of Cambridge - see http://collect-ifs.org/category/performances/.
 I am now working with Dalmasso on a filmic adaption of Someone, a project which has begun with a brief trailer video - see https://www.dropbox.com/s/508nspp1eoorgig/IHYOTDclip.mov?n=227798804.

 In June 2009 I organised a conference called 'The Critic as Artist / The Artist as Critic' which sought to explore what it might now mean to fuse literary criticism and creative writing - or, if you will, the work of the critic and that of the artist.
 This led to my co-edited book Crrritic!
 Sighs, Cries, Lies, Insults, Outbursts, Hoaxes, Disasters, Letters of Resignation, and Various Other Noises Off in These the First and Last Days of Literary Criticism (June 2011).
 This is the concluding volume in my critical inventions series and includes new writing by Jonathan Dollimore, Steven Connor, Mark Ford, Geoffrey Hartman, Esther Leslie, et al as well as a prize-winning essay by Kevin Mills.
-My contribution to this volume is called 'GodotOnSea' and is the first chapter of a novel I am beginning to write of that name which focuses on the 1956 production of Waiting for Godot at The Grand Theatre Blackpool.
+My contribution to this volume is called 'GodotOnSea,' which focuses on the 1956 production of Waiting for Godot at The Grand Theatre Blackpool.
 The opening of this chapter was read and discussed on BBC Radio 3's The Verb in April 2011.

 I have been invited to read and lecture at a number of universities, both here and in the USA and Canada, regularly act as external examiner at PhD level, have been an external for MAs at the University of Southampton and Royal Holloway London, and for several years served as a member of Editorial Board of the Tennyson Research Bulletin.
 I was recently an external examiner for the BA English programme at the University of Kent, Canterbury, and 2013-14 begin a term as external at the University of Leicester.